gvwilson/thirdbit/src/fiction/cloudherd/index.md

 reaching around to hold her arms just below the elbows.

 Sensy brushed her hair back over her ear.
-"He was just showing me how," she said defensively.
+"He was just showing me how to do it," she said primly.

 "Well, *I* think it was embarrassing," Noxy said primly.
 "You were all following him around like ducklings,